nbfalcon/ptemplate/README.md

 # Usage
 ## Creating new projects
-For helm users, run `M-x helm-ptemplate-new-project`.
+For helm users, run `ptemplate-expand-template`.
 It will then prompt you to select a template followed by a project directory.
-The templates are categorized in types (corresponding to helm sections or sources).
+The templates are categorized in types, which are either mapped to helm sections or to suffixes appended to template names (see the "Configuration" section below).

 # Writing templates
 All templates are categorized into types, which are associated with workspace